aylwarda/fintech-crypto-deep-learning/README.md

 # fintech-crypto-deep-learning

-This project is part of my Fintech homework in which I use a deep learning model to predict the price of bitcoin, given pricing data and sentiment analysis as an indicator (in ML terms, an additional feature).
+This project is part of my Fintech homework in which I use a deep learning model to predict the price of bitcoin, given pricing data and sentiment analysis as an indicator (in ML terms, a different feature).

 ---
 ## Instructions / Intro